Make Your

 LOWER GEYSER BASIN

 Take Firehole Lake Drive past Great Fountain Geyser to the geothermal features of the Lower Geyser Basin—all four types: fumaroles, hot springs, geysers, and mud pots.
-The loop will take you by the deep blue Celestine Spring, a lively collection of geysers, the impressive Fountain Geyser, and the most popular attraction in the basin, the bubbling Fountain Paint Pots mud springs.
+The loop will take you by the deep blue Celestine Spring, a lively collection of geysers, the impressive Fountain Geyser, a popular attraction in the basin because of it’s size, the bubbling Fountain Paint Pots mud springs.

 Bison and visitors at Fountain Paint Pots